morsecodemedia/morsecodemirror/README.md

   - [VIZIO D-Series D24F-F1 - 24" LED Smart TV](https://www.amazon.com/VIZIO-SmartCast-Class-Certified-Refurbished/dp/B078Z1DYD9): $140 refurb
   - [LG 22LJ4540 22in Class Full HD IPS LED TV](https://www.ebay.com/itm/LG-22LJ4540-22in-Class-Full-HD-IPS-LED-TV/172789253991): $119 refurb
 - **2-way mirror**
 I'm probably going to go with the VanityVision glass from [Two Way Mirrors](https://www.twowaymirrors.com/smart-mirror/).
-Mostly becuase it just takes the thinking out of this part.
-They also sell touch overlays, and I dig the one-stop shop option as much as possible. *these options are with 1/4" non-tempered glass, and sanded edges.*
+Mostly becuase it just takes the thinking out of this part. *These options are with 1/4" non-tempered glass, and sanded edges.*
   - With the Vizio D24F-F1 24", the glass will cost: $101.60
   - With the LG 22LJ4540 22", the glass will cost: $86.81
 - **Touch Overlay**
-See above.
+While TWM offers suggestions for various touch overlays, all the options they recommend don't provide solutions for smaller than 32".
+I found myself on [Alibaba](https://www.alibaba.com/) getting decent results with a various range of sizes.
 - **Raspberry Pi**
 I have a Raspberry Pi 3 Model B already, waiting to get set up.
 - **Frame**